skmin-lab/unixmd/docs/source/objects/mqc/ct.rst

   This parameter defines distance parameter to determine variance and position of quantum momentum center.
   The distance cutoff is determined by **dist_parameter** :math:`\times` :math:`\sigma(t)`, where :math:`\sigma(t)` is time-dependent variance.
+  The :math:`\sigma(t)` is constructed by trajectories in the distance cutoff.
+  If a center of quantum momentum is located out of the distance cutoff, the quanum momentum is set to zero.

 \